 Truth and What the River Knows

 I often start decolonial reflections with a picture of the River Niger (above).
 I once lived beside it and on a bright day with temperatures of 38 degrees Celsius, the humidity as close to 100% as humanly possible, I was often able to see the sun reflecting off the waters of the river from my balcony.
 The river is over 4000 km long.
-Her flow begins from the easternmost end of West Africa at the highlands of Futa Jalon in Guinea Conakry and she flows west till she exits the land from the Oil Rivers Delta – the western most part of the sub-region.
+Her flow begins from the westernmost end of West Africa at the highlands of Futa Jalon in Guinea Conakry and she flows east till she exits the land from the Oil Rivers Delta – the eastern most part of the sub-region.
 She has had many names over the years.
 The people of Songhay called her Isa, the Hausa called her Kwara, and the Tuaregs called her Egerew n-Igerewen, meaning the ‘river of rivers.’
 This river has for thousands of years served as a transport system in one of the most diverse regions of the world.
 She has provided sustenance for humans, animals, fish, birds and plant life.
 Her ebb and flow have marked time for generations.
 She has seen empires rise and fall around her.
 And still she flows.
 And a million bodies are hidden under her waters.
 But for those who now go to school around her, the only things they are taught about her are that her name was given to her by Leo Africanus, an Andalusian diplomat.
 No other names are taught.
 They are taught that she was discovered by Mungo Park, a Scottish explorer – though those who lived in her, bathed in her, communed with her never declared her missing.

 This I believe illustrates how we have always lived in a post truth world.
 We have never had shared objective standards for truth.
 And those who live in what is designated the Global South have always tasted the waters of post-truth, we have bathed in it, been immersed in it.
 What is startling to us now is that the frontiers of post truth are moving north, and those frontiers are moving very, very rapidly and being dispersed widely by varying formats such as social media.